memgraph/docs/lab/style-script/reference-guide.md

 ```

 Name expressions are names that can be evaluated if there are values bound to
 them in the environment (lexical scope).
 Names can start with any of the
 lower case or upper case letters of the English alphabet and apart from those can
 contain digits and the following characters: ?, !, $, -, _, ., *.
 Names can be
 defined using the `Define` function.
 ```
 Define(superhero, "Iron Man")
 superhero
   -> Iron Man
 ```
 In the previous example the value `"Iron Man"` was bound to the name
 `superhero`.
-After that name expression `superhero` evaluates to the value
+After that name expression `superhero` evaluates the value
-`"Iron Man"` fo type `String`.
+`"Iron Man"` to type `String`.

 There are many built-in names that are bound to useful values.
 Most used are
 boolean values which are bound to `True` and `False` and null value which is
 bound to `Null`.
 Also, all the CSS web colors are bound to their names.
 ```